Updated: Jul 1

 I can't say how many times we've done a long drive and been shocked at the lack of rest stops with food courts..or regretted taking an exit that winds and winds to one sad little convenient store miles off the highway.
 I overpack snacks for roadtrips (and never regret it).

 Keep in mind we all tend to run constipated when traveling.
-So be sure to pack some foods that help your child poop.

 Happy travels with your kiddos!
 And may the force be with you in keeping that carseat clean.